Caeden01/West-Bloomfield-Library-Poem-Collector/README.md

     ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4 COLLATE=utf8mb4_general_ci;
     ```

 3. Set up a moderator account.
-Replace YOUR_ACCOUNT_NAME with your name and then copy and paste the script into your MySQL manager.
+Replace YOUR_ACCOUNT_NAME with your name and then copy and paste the script into phpMyAdmin.
     ```sql
     INSERT INTO `users` (`username`, `parent_id`, `tier`, `banned`) VALUES ('YOUR_ACCOUNT_NAME', NULL, 'high', 0);